Last updated on : 09 Nov, 2025

-We all love celebrating special moments with delicious food—but indulging in too much junk or heavy meals can leave our digestive system struggling.
-Poor digestion can lead to bloating, gas, nausea, or even diarrhea.
+We all love celebrating special moments with delicious food, but overindulging in junk or heavy meals can strain our digestive system.
+Poor digestion can lead to uncomfortable symptoms like bloating, gas, nausea, or even diarrhoea.

-While most digestive problems resolve on their own, some digestive problems require proper treatment and regular monitoring of the symptoms.
+While most mild digestive problems may resolve on their own, persistent digestive issues should be evaluated by a healthcare professional and may require proper treatment and regular monitoring of the symptoms.

 Your digestive system breaks down the food you eat into nutrients your body can absorb.
 That’s why it’s important to keep it functioning well.
+According to Ayurveda, good digestion (‘Agni’ or digestive fire) is the cornerstone of health, influencing metabolism and overall well-being [1].
 If you often deal with indigestion or gas, here are some effective home remedies and lifestyle changes to support better digestion.
-Let us look at some amazing home remedies for our stomach problems.
+Let’s explore some excellent evidence-based strategies for your stomach problems.

 Digestive problems are incredibly common, but not every symptom needs medication.
 Many mild cases of indigestion or bloating can be managed with natural remedies and simple changes to your routine.